ivansarno/FiatShamirProtocol/README.md

 # FiatShamirProtocol
 C++ OOP Fiat-Shamir Zero Knowledge Protocol implementation

-**This project will no longer be updated**

 Library includes:

-	-KeyGen function
-	-ParallelKeyGen function
+	-keyGen function
+	-PrivateKey class
+	-PublicKey calss
 	-Proover class
 	-Verifier class
+	-Makefile with Test and Library targets

 **Random Number Generator**

-Random Number Generator included is only for testing, user can replace it subclassing FiatShamirProtocol::Utils::Generator
+Random Number Generator included is only for testing, user can replace it subclassing FiatShamirProtocol::Generator

 **Usage:**

-	a)the client create the keys with KeyGen or ParallelKeyGen b)the client instantiates a Proover object with the private key c)the server instantiates a Verifier object with the public key of client d)run a session of the protocol exchanging the result of methods for N iteration, with N is the precision you like:
+	a)the client create the keys with PrivateKey::keyGen b)the client instantiates a Proover object from the private key c)the server instantiates a Verifier object from the public key of client d)run a session of the protocol exchanging the result of methods for N iteration, with N is the precision you like:

       1)Client: Proover.step1 -> Server